 As part of our diversity, equity and inclusion strategy, we launched associate resource groups in July 2018.
 These voluntary, associate-driven groups are organized around a shared interest or common diversity dimension.
 Associate resource groups are a proven approach to attract, develop and retain top-tier talent by providing a forum for networking, support and idea-sharing.
 They improve our ability to leverage diversity of thought and experiences.
 Associate resource groups at Encova bring guest speakers to the organization, host cultural events and volunteer in our communities.

-DIVERSITY DIMENSION: Working parents
+DIVERSITY DIMENSION: Working parents and caretakers

 DIVERSITY DIMENSION: Asian Pacific Islanders